-ELECTRONIC COMMUNICATION DEVICES
+ELECTRONIC DEVICES

-Students are expected to bring their school issued chromebooks to school every day charged and ready for use.
+Students are expected to bring their school-issued Chromebooks to school every day charged and ready for use.
 This technology can have a positive impact on the learning environment and should be used appropriately in the classroom.
-However, research continues to show the negative impact on learning of a student's personal electronic communication device when used for messaging, social media, or other non-school related activities.
+Personal laptops or computers are not allowed on campus.
+Research continues to show the negative impact on learning of a student's personal electronic communication device when used for messaging, social media, or other non-school related activities.
 Thus, students will not be allowed to use their personal electronic devices during class from the bell to start class until the bell to end class.
 Students will put electronic devices into the pouches provided in each classroom for that purpose during class time.
 Students may not wear earbuds or headphones during class without the expressed permission of the teacher on that day.
 Teacher discipline will be administered to students who use their electronic devices without permission.
 If there are repeated offenses, teachers will submit the names of students using personal devices to administration through the discipline referral process.
 Consequences may range from administrative detention to out of school suspension.
 Students may use their personal electronic devices in the hallways during class changes, during lunch, and before and after school.